ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 With everyone knowing both players were really good, everyone was expecting this match to be extremely close as it was, especially as it was a revenge match from Semifinals, where ::{ flag=JP }:: [Maimaing](https://osu.ppy.sh/users/14520910) came out on top, winning 7-5.

-However, this time around, despite the very similar scoreline, with a 6-7 for , the story of the match was very different, with both players truly showing they were ready, and both players ended up winning their 6 respective picks, which is an absurd sight to have.
+However, this time around, despite the very similar scoreline, with a 6-7 for ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357), the story of the match was very different, with both players truly showing they were ready, and both players ended up winning their 6 respective picks, which is an absurd sight to have.

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/maimaing-vs-kanten_07-1.png)